---

 Here, **family wealth** is a classic confounder:

-If family wealth drives both, then the SAT–earnings correlation could be entirely spurious — a spurious association that exists only from a shared cause.
-The SAT doesn’t cause anything; it’s just a proxy for wealth.
-(Recall from Chapter 11: “correlation is not causation.”
-Now let’s formalize why.)
+If family wealth drives both, then the selective-school-to-earnings correlation could be entirely **spurious** — a **spurious association** that exists only from a shared cause.
+Attending Stanford might not *cause* anything; the SAT_AVG column might just be a proxy for which schools admit wealthy students.
+(Recall from Chapter 11: "correlation is not causation."
+Now let's formalize *why*.)

 A **Directed Acyclic Graph (DAG)** is a visual tool for representing causal relationships.
 "Directed" means the arrows have direction (A causes B, not the reverse).
 "Acyclic" means there are no loops — you can never follow the arrows in a circle back to where you started.
 Each arrow means "causes" or "directly influences."
 Another formal framework, the **potential outcomes model** (also called the Rubin causal model), defines causal effects algebraically rather than graphically.